thejohnsullivan/McLeian/_posts/2016-06-10-three-years.md

 ***

 November Sixth of that same year, I spontaneously got up from a quiet time and went out to get my first set of tattoos: two equilateral triangles on both of my wrists.
 Before getting a tattoo one usually takes time to figure out what to get and where to get it done.
 But deciding on this moment actually did not take long.
 The delta symbol, signified by a triangle, means **change**.
-To me it symbolized **_renewal_** and **_repentance_**.
+To me, it symbolized **_renewal_** and **_repentance_**.
 I had gotten them on both wrists because it was difficult to hide; it would be a constant reminder to renew my mind and to repent every single day.
-There was no doubt nor a question on my mind whether or not I will one day regret these tattoos; I chose a life with God which meant that I chose a life of constant repentance.
+There was no doubt nor a question on my mind whether or not I will one day regret these tattoos since I chose a life with God which meant that I chose a life of constant repentance.

 {% include image.html url="/assets/images/threeyearsdelta.JPG" %}

 The following March, I got the phrase **_fides quaerens intellectum_** under my collar bone.
 Originating from Saint Anselm, the phrase means _faith seeking understanding_.
 My faith should not stop from when I had believed; it still requires work and persistent understanding.
 My love for God should not stop from when I had decided to give my life to Him; there is still so much to know about Him.
-And **to seek a deeper knowledge of my faith** in Him is what my life should be about.
+And **to seek a deeper knowledge of my faith** is what my life should be about.
 That is how I marked my life when I came out of the water.

 ***